Undergraduate Degree

 Our students learn the classical engineering disciplines and mathematics, physics, chemistry, and biology.
 They also gain broad exposure to Duke’s excellent social sciences and humanities offerings.

-- Five social science and humanities courses
+- Five courses in the social sciences and humanities

 - Two introductory courses each in physics and chemistry

-- Two life-science courses
+- Two life-science courses and five mathematics courses

 BME Undergraduate Handbook